port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

-4. Optional: Create an event rule to trigger automatic syncing of changes in EC2 instanceS.
+4. Optional: create an event rule to trigger automatic syncing of changes in EC2 instances.

-   You may use the following CloudFormation Template:
+   You may use the following CloudFormation template:

    <details>
-   <summary> Event Rule CloudFormation Template </summary>
+   <summary> Event rule CloudFormation template </summary>

    ```yaml showLineNumbers
    AWSTemplateFormatVersion: "2010-09-09"